 “Ditto, buddy,” I said, poking his meaty chest for emphasis.

-He made a frustrated sound and then leaned forward and seared his mouth over mine.
-My head spun, and I did that stupid thing where I forgot to breathe when he was kissing me again.
-By the time he pulled back, I was lightheaded and thankful he was already holding me up.
+He made a frustrated sound and then hauled me forward so he could seal his mouth over mine.
+My head spun as he kissed me, hard and fierce, and I did that stupid thing where I forgot to breathe again.
+By the time he pulled back, I was lightheaded and thankful he was holding me up.

 “We’re going to see Daniel King,” he said.